LiYuanyuanFighting/BioInformatics/projec/nextStep.md

+Finally, return to the original: do feature selection for all datasets before spliting, otw the indices won't be correct: pred = clf.best_estimator_.predict(Xtest[Xtrain.columns])
+But for balance funtion, it is used only for training set

 Integrate balance function, feature selection, randomForestClassifier inside pipeline.

 Just do balance and feature processing for training set, not for testing set